What we do

 Our flagship program Peace Camp provides opportunities for children and youth to work with professional artists to create public presentations that speak to the issues impacting their lives, while learning skills in Conflict Transformation.

 The Youth Arts Space provides mentorship, funding and space for young culture makers to develop their own art for social change projects.
 Young people have access to a lounge, music studio, commercial kitchen and support from a dynamic team of artists, Elders and peers to help them achieve their goals, while learning participatory leadership and entrepreneurship skills.
+CPT also acts a Shared Platform otherwise known as an Emerging Governance Platform to administer support to youth led projects.

 We also provide Conflict Transformation Workshops for Schools, Community groups and the Workplace to create more equitable and inclusive spaces.